4.9

 Find out more about our uditory Processing Disorder Diagnostic assessment Here.

-Audiologists should emphasize the importance of balanced listening environments.
+Audiologists should emphasise the importance of balanced listening environments.
 While noise-cancelling headphones have their place, users (especially younger individuals) should be encouraged to integrate periods of natural listening into their daily routines.
 It’s not good to shut yourself off entirely from the natural world.

 Utilizing transparency modes or semi-open headphone designs may help maintain the brain’s ability to filter and prioritize sound.
 For example, Apple’s AirPods offer a ‘transparency’ option in your Bluetooth settings with less noise cancellation.